 MOTS-c: Mitochondrial AMPK Activator

 MOTS-c is the first mitochondrial-derived peptide shown to activate AMPK and regulate nuclear gene expression.
 It inhibits folate cycle enzymes, increasing AICAR (an endogenous AMPK activator), which in turn activates AMPK.
 This retrograde mitochondria-to-nucleus signaling represents a novel pathway linking mitochondrial metabolic state to nuclear gene regulation.
 In obese mouse models, MOTS-c prevented weight gain and improved insulin sensitivity through this mechanism.
-Available at systempeptides.com.
+Available at systemicpeptides.com.

 5-Amino-1MQ: NNMT Inhibition and Metabolic Flux